6 health concerns every woman should understand

-We look at five health concerns that commonly affect women.
+We look at six health concerns that commonly affect women.

 Research is increasing our understanding of the differences between the health needs of men and women.
-From an increased risk of severe heart attacks to conditions such as RED-S – women are left with a heightened predisposition to several health conditions.
+From hormones to autoimmune conditions and heart disease, biological differences can influence how symptoms present, how conditions progress, and even how quickly women are diagnosed.

-In this blog, we discuss five health concerns that commonly affect women, including:
+In this blog, we discuss six health concerns that commonly affect women, including:

 1. Polycystic ovary syndrome (PCOS)